Skip to Content

 Cheesecake Base Flattened Into Tin

-Now time for the filling!
-As I said above, this cheesecake is made without cashew nuts so I used a mixture of vegan double cream, vegan cream cheese and Biscoff spread to help it stay firm and sliceable.
+Step 4: Now time for the filling!
+As I said above, this cheesecake is made without cashews so I used a mixture of vegan double cream, vegan cream cheese and Biscoff spread to help it stay firm and sliceable.

 Top tip: It’s a lot easier to mix if you let the cream cheese soften a bit first.
 You can do this by leaving it out at room temperature for ~30 minutes.

-I don’t recommend leaving it in there any longer than 4 days as the base starts to get a little bit soggy after this time.
+If you store it in the fridge in an airtight container, it’ll keep well for up to 5 days.
+I don’t recommend leaving it in there any longer than this as the biscuit base will start to get a bit soggy.

 Can it be frozen?